kfjahnke/envutil/README.md

         --tile_width EXTENT   tile width for the internal representation image --ctc                 flag indicating fov is measured between marginal pixel centers
+        --6                   use six separate cube face images --lux                 use cube face images named in lux convention

 The specific conversion will depend on the input (given with --input ...).
 If you pass a lat/lon environment map, it will be converted to a cubemap, and